 He entered the First World War and held the rank of 2nd Lieut. in the Marine Corps.

 After the war he worked as a pilot for many companies until his appointment as test pilot for Juan Trippe who owned Pan American Airways in the Caribbean.

 Captain Musick set many records during his flying career.

-Edwin Musick was one of the first pilots to log 10,000 hours of flying and, during a career extending over a quarter of a century, he piloted aircraft over 1 million miles.
+Edwin Musick was one of the first pilots to log 10,000 hours of flying and, during a career extending over a quarter of a century, he piloted aircraft over one million miles.

 Edwin Musick was jokingly called “Cautious Ed” by his co-workers at Aeromarine because of his devotion to air safety.

 As Harry Bruno says in his book Wings over America, Musick sadly became a martyr to air safety.

 He and his crew were lost on a flight to Auckland, shortly after becoming airborne from Pago Pago on 11 January 1938, when their flying boat is believed to have exploded in mid-air.